 Mental Health Statistics in Lafayette

 Despite its size, there are very few mental health resources available for Lafayette residents.
-In fact, the state of Indiana is at the bottom of the list for mental health resources; out of all 50 states and DC, it comes in at a shocking 48th place.
+The state of Indiana is at the bottom of the list for mental health resources; out of all 50 states and DC, it comes in at a shocking 48th place.
 Mental illness is extremely common throughout the state, and nationally one in four people will or do suffer from a mental health complication, yet Tippecanoe County offers a mere 128 mental health care providers per 100,000 people.

 Substance abuse also runs rampant.
 In one month, in Tippecanoe County, one-third of high school seniors admitted to drinking alcohol.
 Marijuana use more than doubled in only three years, and 11.2% of college students abuse prescription drugs, leading to 22 deaths in 2015 alone.